Contents

 Infamous prisoners

 Delve into the dark recesses of history, where the Tower's cells concealed some of the most infamous prisoners in British history.
-From Sir Thomas More to Guy Fawkes, the Tower held individuals whose stories still captivate the imagination.
+From Sir Thomas More to Anne Boleyn and Guy Fawkes, the Tower held individuals whose stories still captivate the imagination.
 Learn about their struggles, their resilience, and the secrets they took to their graves.

 Kings and queens